DennisSuitters/summernote-cleaner/README.md

   - Check out our other Summernote Plugins via our main Github page.

 # CHANGELOG:
+#### v1.0.3
+- Added feature for removing a tag whilst keeping its content

 #### v1.0.2
 - Resolved paste plain text with keepHtml enabled bug
 - Code cleanup